lectorjs/lector/CONTRIBUTING.md

 This page contains information about reporting issues, as well as some tips and guidelines useful for open source contributors.
 Before you start, consider taking a look at the Lector's [documentation](https://lector.pages.dev/docs); it will provide a good understanding of the project and can help you understand the context of your contributions.

+## License

+By contributing to this project, you agree to license your contributions under the project's applicable licenses.
+For more details, see the [License section](README.md#license) in the README.

 ## How to contribute

 This project encourages contributions from the community.
 You can contribute in the following areas: